Skip to content

 Note

-The scope is set to provided because you don't want the dependency to be compiled together with your Rich Text extension as you will be putting the extension JAR alongside the DRAPI JARs.
-The DRAPI JARs contain all the dependencies that your extension JAR needs.
+• The scope is set to provided so that the dependency is not compiled with your Rich Text extension, as you will be putting the extension JAR alongside the Domino REST API JARs.
+The Domino REST API JARs contain all the dependencies that your extension JAR needs.

-Though DRAPI has many transitive dependencies, those listed in the keep-extension module directly are considered safe to rely on.
-Others may change in any version.
+• While Domino REST API has many transitive dependencies, only those directly listed in keep-extension are safe to rely on.
+Others may change between versions.

 1. Create a class that implements IncomingRichtextProcessor.